satra/NiPyPe-Paper/nipype_paper.rst

 Improving openness, transparency, and reproducibility of research has been a goal of NiPyPe since its inception.
 A Workflow definition is, in principle, sufficient to reproduce the analysis.
-Since it was used to actually analyze the data it is more detailed and accurate than a typical methods description in a paper, but also has the advantage of being reused and shared within and across laboratories.
+Since it was used to analyze the data, it is more detailed and accurate than a typical methods description in a paper, but also has the advantage of being reused and shared within and across laboratories.
 Accompanying a publication with a formal definition of the processing pipeline (such as a NiPyPe script) increases reproducibility and transparency of research.
 The Interfaces and Workflows of NiPyPe capture neuroimaging analysis